1) What is react js?

 18) Explain strict mode

-StrictMode allows you to run checks and warnings for react components.
 It runs only on development build.
-It helps you to highlight the issues without rendering any visible UI.
+It helps you to highlight the issues without

 19) What are reacted portals?

 Portal allows you to render children into a DOM node.
-CreatePortalmethod is used for it.
+CreatePortalmethod is

 20) What is Context?

 React context helps you to pass data using the tree of react components.
-It helps you to share data globally between various react components.

 21) What is the use of Webpack?

 Webpack in basically is a module builder.
-It is mainly runs during the development process.
+It is mainly runs during the

 22) What is Babel in React js?

-Babel, is a JavaScript compiler that converts latest JavaScript like ES6, ES7 into plain old ES5 JavaScript that most browsers understand.
+ES6, ES7 into plain old ES5 JavaScript that most browsers understand.

 23) How can a browser read JSX file?

-If you want the browser to read JSX, then that JSX file should be replaced using a JSX transformer like Babel and then send back to the browser.
+If you want the browser to read JSX, then that JSX file should be

-24) What are the major issues of using MVC architecture in React?
+24) What are the major issues of using MVC

-Here are the major challenges you will face while handling MVC architecture:
+Here are the major challenges you will face while handling MVC

-• DOM handling is quite expensive
+- DOM handling is

-• Most of the time applications were slow and inefficient
+time applications were slow and inefficient

-25) What can be done when there is more than one line of expression?
+25) What can be done when there is more than one

-At that time a multi-line JSX expression is the only option left for you.
+At that time a multi-line JSX expression is the only option left for

 26) What is the reduction?